hexagontruth/minhalma/README.md

     - 0: Disabled
     - 1: Human
     - 2: Computer
-- `depth`: Max search depth.
+- `depth`: AI parameter for max search depth.
 Default is 7, for one full rotation with all players.
+- `skip`: AI parameter representing score differential threshold at which a move will be discarded without further exploration.
+A lower number substantially increases speed on large boards.
+Numbers above ~5 are effectively meaningless.
+(Default is 1.)
+- `bonus`: AI parameter representing move score incentive for farthest back unit.
+(Default is 2.)

 Some examples:

 - `?size=2&units=6&players=1002`: A two-player game, human v.
 AI, where each side has six units.
 - `?size=1&units=2`: A three-player game on a ridiculously small board where each player has two pieces.
 By going first you will lose.

-To start a differently-configured game in the same session, create a `Config` instance in the browser console, passing the parameter you wish to set directly &mdash; e.g., `new Congig({size: 4})`.
+To start a differently-configured game in the same session, create a `Config` instance in the browser console, passing the parameter you wish to set directly &mdash; e.g.:

+`new Config({size: 4})`

 This will be saved to `Config.instance` and used for the next new game.

 ## Some additional information

 The cells use a somewhat-overbuilt coordinate system based on the "cubic" model described by Amit Patel in his excellent [Hexagonal Grids](https://www.redblobgames.com/grids/hexagons/) article.
-The gist is that each coordinate is described by three values that I usually label `u`, `v`, and `w`, which sum to 0 and can be thought of as defining a plane intersecting a cube about the origin in such a way as to express a hexagonal cross section.
-(See also the Wikipedia article on [permutohedra](https://en.wikipedia.org/wiki/Permutohedron).)
+The gist is that each coordinate is described by three values that I usually label `u`, `v`, and `w`, which sum to 0 and can be thought of as defining a plane intersecting a cube in such a way as to express a hexagonal cross section.
+(See also the Wikipedia article on [permutohedra](https://en.wikipedia.org/wiki/Permutohedron) for a visualization of this.)
 These coordinates are particularly helpful in a game like this where true sixfold symmetry in e.g. calculating move cost &c. is desirable.

 I have implemented a slight variation on the "[Masters Rule](https://www.mastersofgames.com/rules/chinese-checkers-rules.htm)" to avoid spoiling (i.e., adversarial unit blocking one's goal triangle).
 In the original version, a player is allowed to treat any target cell in their triangle as open, and simply swap a unit there into their unit's last position.
 In the present version I have applied this only to immediate-neighbor moves, without hops.
 This was principally to simplify the move-generating algorithm, but to be honest I didn't actually try it the other way, and it might work fine.
 Who even knows.
 I am also not entirely sure how the rule is supposed to work when e.g. there are units blocking multiple cells in a hop path.

 ## Distribution

-This project was made possible in partnership with the Global Hexagonal Awareness Project, and is distributed under the Hexagonal Awareness License (see LICENSE.txt).
+This project was made possible in partnership with the Global Hexagonal Awareness Project, and is distributed under the Hexagonal Awareness License (see source).
 FTVW.